YourSandwich/Ansible-Bootstrap/README.md

 ## 1. Overview

-The playbook uses the ArchLinux ISO as a foundational tool to provides an efficient and systematic method for the automatic deployment of a variety of Linux distributions on designated target systems.
-It ensures a standardized setup across different platforms, equipping each system with the essential configurations and software necessary for its designated role.
+The playbook uses the RHEL ISO to configure and bootstrap an RHEL system from the ground up.

 ## 2. Global Variables